kokes/blog/_posts/2020-06-12-high-performance-data-loss.md

 Turns out we don't get either of those three sensible results, dates overflow into the following month, which, to me, is pretty insane.

+**Update (October 2021): This has since been fixed and these invalid dates no longer get inferred as dates, but as strings instead (using Spark 3.2.0)**

 Let's try and hint that we have dates in our data.
 At this point only the first two options apply: error or null.